lankryf/peach/README.md

 Current version will be saved to PHP versions folder.

 ## Customisation
 Peach has PHP versions folder, used as storage of saved versions.
 By default it apears in the same folder with Peach.
-You can chenge versions folder path by using:
+You can change versions folder path by using:
 ```
 peach phps path/to/php/versions/folder
 ```
 _hint:  path/to/php/versions/folder must be replaced to your custom PHP versions folder path._

-Also you can chage XAMPP folder by using:
+Also you can change XAMPP folder by using:
 ```
-peach setup
 peach xampp path/to/your/xampp
 ```
 _hint: Replace 'path/to/your/xampp' with the path of your XAMPP folder._